sfzhi/nclogin/README.md

 It is meant to be used as a replacement for the traditional combination of agetty(8) and login(1) on the Linux console.

-It can also be used as a lightweight replacement for a local X display manager to start an X.Org session.
+It can also be used as a lightweight replacement for a local display manager to start an X.Org or a Wayland session.

 Requirements
 ============